rodrigoestevao/django-tutorial/README.md

-# django-tutorial
+# README
-code created during the django tutorial lectures
+This code was created during the django tutorial lectures.